hahnarahyun/NaturalDisaster/README.md

 # NaturalDisaster

 In this project, we aim to predict property damage due to thunderstorm winds in Texas using shallow (one and two hidden layer) neural networks.
-Our method is heavily based on: https://arxiv.org/abs/1807.03456
+Our method is heavily based on: https://arxiv.org/abs/1807.03456.
+Part of our code uses, adds to, and adjusts the methods used here https://github.com/jdiaz4302/tornadoesr.

 Storm Events Database (NOAA)
 ---